andrews-work/mates/mates/docs/stage1.md

 ## Stage 1 - Account Management

-In this stage of development, the focus is on [brief description of the main objectives of this stage].
+In this stage of development, the focus is on creating an account, logging in, adding and deleting friends and deleting your account.

 ## Features Implemented